georgexyz19/georgexyz.com/content/posts/print-source-code-paper.rst

         main()

 After those steps. the final pdf file of Pelican 4.2 source code can be downloaded here_.
+If you print it out, it will be 98 pages on letter size paper.

 .. _here: /files/pelican_code_print.pdf